xmos/lib_camera/doc/1_programming_guide/02_Architecture_and_Design.rst

 #.
 Camera connector : 15-PIN MIPI CSI connector for the camera module. (compatible with Raspberry Pi).
 #.
 Mipi Shim : Xmos MIPI hardware to convert MIPI signals to Xcore ports.
 #.
 Xcore : Xmos Xcore processor to process the MIPI signals.
 #.
-Jtag Host connector : USB connector to connect to the host.
+Xtag Host connector : USB connector to connect to the host.

 Software Architecture
 -------------------------